pjrowe/Coursera-ML-Week-4-Project/README.md

 # Coursera-ML-Week-4-Project
-- Course 7 - Machine Learning Week 4 Project
+- This repository contains the files for the final project for Week 4 of Course 7 - Machine Learning of Johns Hopkins Data Science Specialization

 # Phillip Rowe Coursework on Coursera